mekaufman/iam/connect_dedicated_id.md

   Connected to dedicated user my_dedicated_id
 ```

-However, if your dedicated ID has not been connected to the public IBMid, you will be prompted to manually connect to the public IBMid:
+However, if your dedicated ID is not connected to the public IBMid, you are prompted to manually connect to the public IBMid:

 ```
-  You are logging with an IBMid that does not associated with any dedicated user.
+  You are logging with an IBMid that isn't associated with any dedicated user.
   To set up the connection, input the credentials of the dedicated user.

   Choose a credential type:
-  1. Username and password
+  1. User name and password
-  2. One Time Code (Get one at https://login.{dedicated_env}.cloud.ibm.com/passcode) Enter a number>
+  2. One-time code.
+You can get one at https://login.{dedicated_env}.cloud.ibm.com/passcode) Enter a number>
 ```

 Select an option to input the credentials for the dedicated ID.
-After successful authentication, your dedicated ID will be connected to your public IBMid.
+After successful authentication, your dedicated ID is connected to your public IBMid.

 ## Force logging in to local UAA server
 {: #force_login}